Lissy93/dashy/docs/troubleshooting.md

 ### Solution 1 - Use an alternate container registry

-- Dashy is also availible through GHCR, which at present does not have any hard limits.
+- Dashy is also available through GHCR, which at present does not have any hard limits.
 Just use `docker pull ghcr.io/lissy93/dashy:latest` to fetch the image
 - You can also build the image from source, by cloning the repo, and running `docker build -t dashy .` or use the pre-made docker compose

 ### Solution 2 - Increase your rate limits